Locations:

 External Cephalic Version (ECV)

-External cephalic version, or ECV, is a procedure used to turn a baby from a breech position to a head-down position.
-It's typically done around 37 weeks of pregnancy and improves your chances of having a vaginal birth.
+External cephalic version, or ECV, is a procedure pregnancy care providers use to turn a baby from a breech position to a head-down position.
+A provider typically does it around 37 weeks of pregnancy and improves your chances of having a vaginal birth.

 Overview

-External Cephalic Version (ECV) is when a baby is turned to a head-down position in the uterus.
+External cephalic version (ECV) is when a baby is turned to a head-down position while inside your uterus.
+If successful, it allows for a vaginal delivery.

 What is external cephalic version?

 External cephalic version (sometimes called ECV or EV) is a procedure healthcare providers will use to rotate a baby from a breech position to a head-down position.
-A breech position is when a baby's feet or buttocks present first or horizontally across your uterus (called a transverse lie).
+A head-down position is ideal for a vaginal delivery.

 Advertisement